-Obama rebukes Republicans over Benghazi, backs UN ambassador Rice
+Obama rebukes Republicans over Benghazi, backs UN Ambassador Rice

 Asked why, if Rice had nothing to do with Benghazi she was sent on the talk shows to give the administration’s point of view, White House spokesman Tommy Vietor told Reuters: “It made sense to have Ambassador Rice, one of our most senior diplomats, speak about the critical work our diplomats do every day.
 Ambassador Rice was also uniquely qualified to speak about the broader unrest in the region at the time.”

 The Senate and House intelligence committees have scheduled separate closed-door hearings on Thursday about Benghazi.
-Former CIA Director David Petraeus had initially been scheduled to testify but after his resignation on Friday over an extramarital affair, acting CIA Director Michael Morell will take his place.
+Former CIA Director David Petraeus had initially been scheduled to testify, but after Petraeus’ resignation last week over an extramarital affair, acting CIA Director Michael Morell will take his place.

-Senate Intelligence Committee Chairman Dianne Feinstein has been adamant that Petraeus should still testify about the Benghazi attacks since he was head of CIA when it happened and on Wednesday said it was likely that he would at some point, although the timing was unclear.
+Some senior lawmakers said they still wanted to hear from Petraeus about Benghazi because he had been CIA director at the time of the attack.

-“He is very willing and interested in talking to the committee,” Feinstein told reporters.
+The House Intelligence Committee announced on Wednesday night that Petraeus would testify behind closed doors on Friday morning about Benghazi.

 “And we’ve got to get to the bottom of it and there needs to be accountability.
 We’ve got to bring those who carried it out to justice.
 They won’t get any debate from me on that,” he said.